Whitfield County DUI Lawyer - Whitfield County DUI Attorney

 Georgia's Department of Driver Services (DDS) will automatically suspend your license when they receive information about your DUI arrest.
-You only have TEN BUSINESS DAYS to file a request for a hearing to keep your license from suspension.
+You only have THIRTY DAYS to file a request for a hearing to keep your license from suspension.
 The Dalton-Whitfield County DUI Defense Attorneys from our office will handle your driver's license hearing and your DUI court case as well.
-They will request an Administrative License Suspension (ALS) hearing as soon as possible so you can avoid a license suspension.
+They will request an Administrative License Suspension (ALS) hearing or inform the court that you have chosen to install an ignition interlock device as soon as possible so you can avoid a license suspension.
 Depending on the circumstances of your case, your license suspension could last as long as twelve months.

 I Was Arrested for DUI.
 What Happens Now?

 Take a deep breath.
 Help is available, so do not panic.
 Here is what you can expect:

 Of course, a DUI case begins when your vehicle is pulled over by the police.
 If they suspect you are driving under the influence of alcohol or drugs, you will more than likely be asked to participate in field sobriety testing.
 Once this has been done, if the officer believes he has enough evidence, he will request a chemical test of your breath, blood, or urine.
 You will be taken to the jail, tested, and ultimately given a citation.
 You will bond out of jail.
 It is at this point that prosecutors will begin to mount a case against you.